RVCC-IDMX/style-stage-ericbrown8787/README.md

 **Skip Link**: The skip link is hidden by default, but can be revealed by tabbing to it.

+**Animation**: All animations are contained within a 'prefers-reduced-motion:no-preference' media query, and animations did not trigger when system preference was set to reduced motion during testing.

 ## Resources

 [HTML Content from Style Stage by Stephanie Eckles](https://stylestage.dev)